danehansen/math/README.md

   Returns either 1 or -1.
 - **randomItem**(array:_, choke:int = 1):_
   Returns a random item from the provided array or list.
-- **relativePercentage**(start:Number, end:Number, current:Number):Number
-  Returns the position of current in reference to a scale between start and end.
-Example: relativePercentage(2,4,3) returns 0.5.
 - **round**(num:Number, increment:Number):Number
   Returns a number rounded by the increment, rather than by 1.
 - **shuffle**(array:Number, duplicate:Boolean = false):Array